 That said, nausea is a known side effect of CBD according to Harvard’s Dr. Peter Grinspoon.
-However, CBD has also been known to help immensely with nausea in other individuals, so it is clear that much is determined by individual body chemistry.
+However, CBD also helps immensely with nausea in other individuals, so it is clear that individual body chemistry is highly influential.
 As Dr. Grinspoon puts it, “[drugs like Benadryl] make some people sleepy yet others wide-awake.
 So, it is not inconsistent for a particular medicine to cause a symptom in one person, and to help alleviate it in another.”

 4 – CBD gives me dry mouth/cottonmouth

 Dry mouth is one of the most prevalent side effects of cannabis consumption, particularly inhalation methods.
 According to Dr. Brent A. Bauer in a response for the Mayo Clinic, it is also a recognized side effect of CBD specifically.
 Staying hydrated and having water on hand is one of the easiest and most obvious ways to avoid dry mouth and dehydration.

 5 – CBD makes my insomnia worse

 On the prescription Epidiolex (cannabidiol) label, insomnia, sleep disorders and poor quality sleep are all listed as adverse effects.
 However, other studies* have linked the use of CBD to improved sleep patterns.
 And of course, many have anecdotally reported using CBD oil as a means for insomnia relief.